Frequently Asked Questions for Patients, Providers and SHARE Users

 Patients usually visit many different providers and go to different locations to receive health care, including doctors, nurses, hospitals, nursing homes, community health centers, and pharmacies.
 Each provider and location keeps its own medical records on its patients but providers cannot readily access records and important information about their patients’ care from other locations.
 Doctors and other health care providers can give patients better care and avoid mistakes if they have access to patients’ medical history, such as lab tests, medication history, problem list, allergies, and other health reports.
 By having access to more complete medical history, providers and patients can make more informed decisions about the patient’s care plan, thus improving the quality of that care and avoiding medial errors.

 Lab results, x-ray results, medical diagnosis information, medication allergies, doctor’s notes, and medications can be available in SHARE.
 Each participating provider will decide what patient information, from this list, they will put into SHARE, and how far back that information will be dated.

 The answer is “No.” If there is a data breach, the sending clinic would not be held responsible for the breach so long as the clinic has complied with all applicable law and policy.
 Only those participants and bad actors who have not complied with applicable law and policy will be held liable for any breach.

-You will not be able to login to SHARE to access your health information—only authorized health care entities can access SHARE.
+You will not be able to login to SHARE to access your health information—only authorized health care professionals can access SHARE.
 However, you may be able to view your aggregated records from other providers if you see a doctor that participates in SHARE and uses an electronic medical record system that is capable of pulling your record from SHARE for you to view.

 Not all of your health information from the past or present will be in SHARE.
 First, in order for your health information to be in SHARE, your health care providers must participate in SHARE, and you must give your providers consent to disclose your information through SHARE.
 Second, each participating health care provider decides what patient health information to put into SHARE, and how far back that data will reach.
 Some participating hospitals are pushing up to two years of patient data into SHARE (data from 2011 onward).
 Ask your participating provider what information they are sharing about you, and how far back the information dates.

-What is the process, supporting policy and procedure for highly
+What is the process, supporting policy and procedure for highly sensitive Protected Health Information?